Skip to main content

 To help students visualize this better, roll a wheel along a ruler for 12 wheel turns, to show students how far that distance is.

-A GO wheel with a red pin in the hub that is aligned with the beginning of the VEX GO Ruler
+A diagram shows a VEX GO wheel with a red pin in the hub on top of the printable ruler.
+The pin is aligned with the 0mm mark of the VEX GO Ruler, showing how to accurately mark a wheel turn.

 Remind students that 1 wheel turn is the wheel circumference, and that 12 inches must be divided by that circumference.